Facter: Career

-Other abilities

-Alongside his co-host Ariana Leane, Facter is the producer and host of Invurtion, a weekly podcast on arts and artists around the Melbourne and Australian area.

-As an arts writer, he was responsible for coining the term "paintspotting", a portmanteau word now widely used for photographers and street art enthusiasts who capture new street art, much like "trainspotters".

-Achievements
+Recognition

-Facter is a well-known figure for his advocacy of street art and graffiti in Australia, he has written articles on street art in Australia, as well as on issues of copyright.
+Facter is noted for his advocacy of street art and graffiti in Australia, he has written articles on street art in Australia, as well as on issues of copyright.

 In 2012 he was involved in the overturning of a proposal to install CCTV cameras in Hosier Lane, and in the opening of the lane way from a permit-based painting zone to one that allowed artists to paint without permission.